 So you’re finally going to Barcelona!
 The tickets are purchased, the bags are packed.
 Now, you just need to know what things to do in Barcelona on your trip.
 Luckily for you, there are activities for everyone to enjoy.
 Let’s get started!

 Barcelona can be a difficult city to navigate.
-Get where you need to go stress-free – schedule a Prontopia local to assist you today!
+Get where you need to go stress-free – schedule a Prontopia local assistant to help you today!

 There’s nothing wrong with some tourist attractions here and there!
 If you’re interested in checking off the “must-see” places in Barcelona on your trip, here’s where to start.
 You can always call Prontopia to learn where to find local spots.